Chichen Itza: 5 things to know about visiting this world wonder

 The games were held during important religious or political ceremonies, and were considered a ritual associated with human sacrifice.
 Indeed, in order to " appease the Mayan gods "In this case, participants could be sacrificed.
 According to most historians, the winners were sacrificed.

-With its 168 metres length and 70 metres width, it is on the archaeological site of Chichen Itza is home to the largest ball park in the country.
+At 168 metres long and 70 metres wide, the archaeological site of Chichen Itza is home to the largest ball court in the world.
 Mesoamerica.
 The surface on which the games were played is bounded by two vertical side walls, with a stone ring on each side.
 The objective was for the players to pass a rubber ball through the stone rings without using their hands or feet, simply by using their hips.

 These games were also considered an art form, with engravings and carvings on the walls depicting the "match", the players, and Mayan deities.